I know when you read a title like “how to travel the U.S. for free” you can’t help but be suspicious.

 Jean Chatzky on Rewards credit cards

-Interestingly, Jean Chatzky, the Today Show Financial Editor, echoed my sentiments about the Sapphire card (and credit card rewards as a whole) just a day after we posted this article.
+Interestingly, Jean Chatzky, the Today Show Financial Editor, echoed my sentiments about the Chase Sapphire Preferred® Card (and credit card rewards as a whole) just a day after we posted this article.

 The segment is below: